dini-ag-kim/avram/specification.md

 - Add formal specification of URI and URL based on RFC 3986
 - Allow plain strings as code definition
+- Disallow overlapping field identifiers of a field schedule

 #### 0.9.2 (2023-11-29)